nunit/docs/docs/articles/nunit/getting-started/installation.md

 To run your tests, simply run your executable test assembly.
 No other runner is needed.

-Note that since this approach includes a Program.cs it can not be combined with the ordinary Unit test project, as that would give dual entry points, making the compiler confused.
+Note that since this approach includes a `Program.cs` it can not be combined with the ordinary unit test project, as that would create two entry points, which would confuse the compiler.

 ### Downloading the Zip File, and be on shaky grounds